 Columbia, SC 29203

-Palmetto Health Richland treats a very high volume of high risk mothers and babies.
+Prisma Health Richland Hospital treats a very high volume of high-risk mothers and babies.
 Doctors and caregivers from all over the Midlands send their pre-term or sick patients to our maternal fetal medicine (MFM) specialists and neonatologists.
 An MFM, neonatologist and pediatric surgeon are on call 24 hours a day, seven days a week.

 Additional contact information:

-We work closely with our Chief of Neonatology, Chief of Obstetrics and maternal-fetal medicine physicians, as well as the Palmetto Health Richland transport team, management and staff.
-Our outreach RN educators provide education and consultation for the staff of our referral hospitals, maintain a database of all perinatal patients transferred to and from Palmetto Health Richland, and provide referring physicians and hospitals feedback on the continuing care of their patients.
+We work closely with our Chief of Neonatology, Chief of Obstetrics and maternal-fetal medicine physicians, as well as the Prisma Health Richland Hospital transport team, management and staff.
+Our outreach RN educators provide education and consultation for the staff of our referral hospitals, maintain a database of all perinatal patients transferred to and from Prisma Health Richland Hospital, and provide referring physicians and hospitals feedback on the continuing care of their patients.

 Perinatal Systems works with hospitals, health departments, physicians’ offices, healthy starts and community groups to improve outcomes for our mothers and babies.
 We assist in reviewing and developing policies, participate in morbidity and mortality reviews and do annual very low birthweight (VLBW) reviews for all of the hospitals we contract with.